tabibyte/obsifetch/README.md

 3. Copy those 3 files to your vault's `.obsidian/plugins/obsifetch/` directory
 4. Reload community plugins list in settings in obsidian app.
 It should appear there.
 5. Turn on the plugin
-6. You can use it by clicking the terminal icon in the left ribbon, using command palette and searching for "Show Neofetch" or you can define and use a hotkey
+6. You can use it by clicking the terminal icon in the left ribbon, using command palette and searching for "Show" command for obsifetch or you can define and use a hotkey

 ### Custom ASCII Art